Ban Johnson: Formation of the American League

 Johnson, however, had a bigger plan—another major league.
 With the help of Comiskey, who had purchased the Sioux City franchise and moved it to St. Paul in 1894 after leaving the Reds, Johnson initiated an ambitious plan of expansion.
 He got his chance after the 1899 season, when the National League dropped teams in Baltimore, Cleveland, Louisville and Washington, D.C.
 Johnson moved the Grand Rapids franchise to Cleveland, where they would eventually become the Indians.
 He also had Comiskey move his Saint Paul team to Chicago, where they eventually became the White Sox.
 The latter move was made with the blessing of the NL, which saw Comiskey's team as a way to head off any attempt to revive the American Association.
 For the 1900 season, the Western League was renamed as the American League, although it remained a minor league.

 The 1900 season was an unequivocal success, and Johnson received a 10-year contract extension.
 In October, he withdrew the AL from the National Agreement (the formal understanding between the NL and the minor leagues).
 The final step came on January 28, 1901, when he declared the AL would operate as a major league.
 He then placed teams in Baltimore, Boston, Philadelphia and Washington.

 The Buffalo Bisons were to be a member of the new American League and their manager Franklin was told right up to January 29, 1901, that "Buffalo was in the league and not to worry."
 Johnson then unceremoniously dumped Buffalo and placed the franchise in Boston.
 It was later revealed that he not only had been negotiating surreptitiously with Boston people for several months, but also that he had money invested in the Boston franchise.
 Johnson also had a large stake in the Washington franchise, which he kept until 1903.

 A baseball power

-The NL then made a critical blunder by limiting salaries to $2,400 – a low sum even by 1901 standards.
-Johnson, Comiskey and the other AL owners responded by raiding NL rosters, promising disgruntled players much higher salaries.
+In 1901, the NL made a critical blunder by limiting player salaries to $2,400 per year, a relatively small sum in light of the increasing popularity of baseball.
+Johnson, Comiskey and the other AL owners responded by raiding NL rosters and promising disgruntled players much higher salaries.
 Over 100 players "jumped" to the new league.
 After a two-year war in which the AL trounced the NL in attendance both seasons, the NL sued for peace.
 Under a new National Agreement, the AL was formally recognized as the second major league.
 A three-man National Commission was set up, composed of both league presidents and Reds owner Garry Herrmann.
 Although Herrmann was nominal president of the commission, Johnson soon dominated the body.